arjundeshx/sequencespace/_posts/2026-08-09-equivariant-networks.md

 ### RC-CNNs
 DNA double helices also have symmetry because of complementarity of strands!
 Some models that deal with DNA data are this RC (reverse-complement) equivariant.

+Graph neural networks also often incorporate equivariance; this can be useful for models that deal with the chemical structures of drug molecules (often represented as graphs).

 Before we go into more complex topics like SE(3) equivariance and its applications in AlphaFold 2, let's first take a deeper look at the mathematical basis of equivariance in convolutions.

 ## Why are Convolutions Translationally Equivariant?